Central Limit Theorem - Explained

 The central limit theorem states that with the assumption that all samples are equal in size, the example six gets larger, the distribution of same means approximates that of a normal distribution.
 In other terms, CLT is a statistical theory that states that given a large sample size from a population that has finite variance level, then all samples mean from the same population will approximately equal to the populations mean.

-A Little More on What is Central Limit Theorem
+How is the Central Limit Theorem Used?

 The Central Limit Theorem has an essential component where your samples means will also be the mean of the population.
 It means that if you add together the mean from all of your sample population, you will be able to find the average, which will also be your real population mean.
 Likewise, if in your sample, you can get all of the standard deviations, then you will be able to find your populations actual standard deviation.
 CLT is a valuable phenomenon that can help you to predict a populations characteristics correctly.